broadinstitute/dig-diabetes-portal/README.md

-__Important note to portal developers and sysops (current February 3, 2015)__ __After we make the move our new Google sign-on based authentication system, please note that the code will no longer run unless you incorporate a private configuration file, as described below in the section titled "Configuration".
-The code should compile correctly without private configuration files, but it will not run in any of the following configurations:
+__Important note to portal developers and sysops __
+__ The code requires the incorporation of a private configuration file, as described below in the section titled "Configuration".
+The code may compile correctly without private configuration files, but it will not run in any of the following configurations:
   * debug mode for development
   * test mode, for running unit, integration, or functional tests
   * generating a war file for the purposes of deployment